The best way to create interactive reading assignments - 4 fun reading lesson plans

 The Split Worksheet Widget

-Reading lesson plan 1: An automatically graded reading excercise in which students have to read a letter and answer questions about the content.
+Reading lesson plan 1: An automatically graded reading exercise in which students have to read a letter and answer questions about the content.

 The exercise in the example is an automatically graded example where students get immediate results.
 Of course, you can also choose for them to submit the assignment or reading test.
 That way, you can review their work and send back student-oriented feedback.